The Mobile SDK lets you push notifications to your customers with an iOS or Android application.

 - Title Loc-args – An array of strings containing replacement values for variables in your title string.

-For more information on these options and iOS app development, check out this article.
+For information on these options and iOS app development, see Generating a remote notification.

 - Key/Value Pairs – Call specific values in your application if you have a dictionary.
 We recommend a title and associated title value with the body of your message.
 Please reach out to your developer to understand your options.

-For more information on these options and Android app development, check out this article.
+For information on these options and Android app development, see Developer guide for Android devices.

 - Preview and test your touchpoint.
 Preview allows you to review the touchpoint on-screen, while Test allows you to send a test through the touchpoint channel instead.
 Both options are available when viewing a touchpoint within the editor.